topo-gps/ios-manual/en/routes/routes_plan.rst

 ~~~~~~~~~~~~~~~~~~~
 To plan a route you need to add route points.
 You can add route points in three ways:

 - By pressing long on the map and dragging the icon to the desired location.
-If you are using MacOS you can lso put the pointer on the desired location and press Command-A.
+If you are using MacOS you can also put the pointer on the desired location and press Command-A.
 - By entering a location in the search bar of the route planner overlay.
 - By tapping waypoints, the position marker, or nodes from a node network.